hashicorp/nomad/website/source/docs/agent/configuration/server.html.md

   terminal state before it is garbage collected and purged from the system.
 This is specified using a label suffix like "30s" or "1h".

+- `job_gc_threshold` `(string: "4h")` - Specifies the minimum time a job must be
+  in the terminal state before it is eligible for garbage collection.
+This is specified using a label suffix like "30s" or "1h".

+- `eval_gc_threshold` `(string: "1h")` - Specifies the minimum time an
+  evaluation must be in the terminal state before it is eligible for garbage collection.
+This is specified using a label suffix like "30s" or "1h".

 - `num_schedulers` `(int: [num-cores])` - Specifies the number of parallel scheduler threads to run.
 This can be as many as one per core, or `0` to disallow this server from making any scheduling decisions.
 This defaults to